Mr Sholto Bowen OAM

 Mr Davies attended Blackburn High and completed tertiary studies at La Trobe University, the State College of Victoria, Burwood, and Melbourne University.
 He majored in Pure Mathematics and Mathematical Statistics.
 He has taught Mathematics, Science and Sport at Highvale Secondary College and Canterbury Girls Secondary College.
 He is a co-author of the Pearson Mathematics series of books and has presented many VCE lectures and at MAV conferences.
 Mr Davies joined the Huntingtower staff in 1995.

 An accomplished educator, Mr Davies’ roles at Huntingtower have included being Head of Mathematics, VCE Co-ordinator and Daily Organiser.
-He was appointed Vice Principal in 2012.
+He was Vice Principal from 2012 - 2018 and is now Director of Admissions.